Pediatric Critical Care Observation Program

 - Observers must be able to provide proof of competency in the English language especially in conversational and medical terminology.
 Any proof of TOEFL or language classes is to be submitted.

-- For more information on the visa process go to www.travel.state.gov/visa/.
+- For more information on the visa process go to U.S. Department of State — Bureau of Consular Affairs.

 Applicants will need to make their own arrangements for lodging, meals, transportation and parking.
 Pediatric Critical Care can provide guidance for suitable options close to the hospital.
 Applicants are also eligible for a University of Maryland Medical Center rate at applicable local hotels.
-For more information go to http://umm.edu/patients/hotels or http://www.umaryland.edu/housing/.
+For more information go to Hotels and Long-Term Housing Near UMMC or UMB Housing.

 - Observers do not have clinical privileges and are not permitted to participate in patient care, procedures or contact.